oksunshine/financial-demo/README.md

 # Financial Services Demo Bot
-This is a demo bot for financial services.
+This is a learning material folked demo bot for financial services.

 ## To install the dependencies: